ZAKdev/Automator/README.md

 - CSS animations

 ### Create New Template
-First put all informations in your config.json file
+First give all informations in your `config.json` file
 - run `gulp new`
 - run `gulp start`

-#### Settings
+### Settings of Template
-- Open `main.styl` give values of all pre created variables
+- Open `main.styl` give values of all pre-created variables
 - Change content from `index.html`
-- Your Page READY
+- Page READY ;)

 ### Compress Images
 - run `gulp compress`